 Multiple clinical trials evaluated the safety and efficacy of mitoxantrone across many different conditions.
 The most common side effects of mitoxantrone include diarrhea, hair thinning, nausea, constipation, stomach pain, fever/chills from infection, cough/sore throat from respiratory infection, and mouth sores.
 Many of these side effects, including hair loss, are generally reversible and will be remedied when the medication is stopped.
 Your provider will be able to determine what side effects may be longer-lasting in nature.
-This is not an exhaustive list of all potential side effects of mitoxantrone.
+These are not all the possible side effects of mitoxantrone.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with mitoxantrone.

 Things to note about mitoxantrone

 Several rare but more serious side effects can accompany mitoxantrone including potentially developing a heart condition or congestive heart failure.
 Alert your provider immediately if you notice any of the following symptoms:

 - Trouble breathing